 - Include links in the tweets (86% more likely to be retweeted).

 - Recognize that more than two-thirds of users access Twitter using mobile devices.
 When linking to anything in a tweet, be sure the link goes to mobile-friendly content or to a website(s) that displays rapidly and nicely on any device, anywhere.
 For example, do not offend Twitter users by putting a link to a 50 MB photo (without having a very good reason and warning them first).
 Also, do not put a link to any website that does not display properly on all mobile devices.
-Buffer is a wonderful tool to use to publish media specifically designed for mobile users.
-(Note: The optimal tweeting times discovered by Follwerwonk import easily into Buffer so these tools work together.)
+Buffer is a wonderful tool for publishing media specifically designed for mobile users.
+(Note: The optimal tweeting times discovered by Follwerwonk import easily into Buffer, so these tools work together.)

 - Tweets with hashtags are twice as popular.
 Use hashtags always.

 - Older people are the newest Twitter users.
-The older adult demographic of those between the ages of 55 to 64 is the fastest growing segment of the users of social media.
+The older adult demographic of those between 55 and 64 is the fastest-growing segment of social media users.
 What was a mainly teenage phenomenon is no longer restricted to that age group.
-Retirees, like teenagers, have plenty of free time and they like to socialize as much as anyone else does.
+Retirees, like teenagers, have plenty of free time, and they like to socialize as much as anyone else does.

 - Shorter tweets work better.
-The maximum limit for a tweet is 140 characters; however, the tweets that are only 120 to 130 characters are more effective.
-Say it fast, say it short, and say it strong for maximum impact.
+The maximum limit for a tweet is 140 characters; however, tweets only 120 to 130 characters are more effective.
+Say it fast, say it short and say it strong for maximum impact.
 It does not take many characters to say, “Leaked nude photos of Justin Bieber http://savegap.com/0bf46444aad27 #justinbieber fotos.”
-That is a real tweet and it is only 92 characters with spaces.
+That is a real tweet, and it is only 92 characters with spaces.
 There was massive interest in this tweet.